La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 This subordinate clause adds a modal case.
-The clause is _``!vden !xdro !fu -tum !vo (event)''_ = ``its teeth are the tool for doing (event)'', and the asserted relation _``!tara /crw !kseo''_ = ``The rat eats the cheese'' also satisfies this sub-sentence.
+The clause is _!vden !xdro !fu -tum !vo (event)_ = its teeth are the tool for doing (event), and the asserted relation _!tara /crw !kseo_ = The rat eats the cheese also satisfies this sub-sentence.
 Because of the clause we know that the rat does not gum the cheese.
-The effect is as if an additional case were added to ``_crw_ -eat'' for the cutting tool.
+The effect is as if an additional case were added to _crw_ -eat for the cutting tool.

 >